maziac/lagmeter/Readme.md

 Note: the UsblagLCD mode cannot be left automatically, you need to press reset to get back to the LagMeter mode.

 ### Installation

 Assuming that you have the Arduino IDE, just install the library USB Host Shield Library 2.0 in the Tools > Manage Libraries section.

+It works with Arduino 1.8.10.
+Board: "Arduino Uno"
+Port: Depends on your setup, e.g. "/dev/cu.usbserial-14230"
+Programmer: "Arduino as ISP (ATMega32u4)"

 ### LagMeter